Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 Effects: You make a Ranged Taijutsu Attack.
 If you hit, this deals no damage but restrains the opponent, inflicting a -2 Immobilization penalty, increased by 1 per point your Accuracy exceeds their defensive roll, with a maximum of -7.

 The chains themselves are still attached to the scroll, and therefore sufficient movement on the part of the victim will reduce this penalty, lowering it by 1 per four yards moved.
-Alternately, they can try to just wrestle free as a Speed 6 action, rolling as the defender in a Grapple, with you replacing the normal STR/10 bonus with your CHA/10, plus the remaining Immobilization penalty from Attached Meteor.
+Alternately, they can try to just wrestle free as a Speed 6 action, rolling as the defender in a Grapple with a penalty equal to their Immobility penalty from this technique, while you use your NDB in place of PDB.

 ## C-Rank
 #### --( Shikoku Fuuin - Finger Engraving Seal )--